noelforte/eleventy-plugin-vento/readme.md

 ## Usage

 This plugin is ESM only and cannot be required from CommonJS.
-As such, it's best used with Eleventy v3.0.0.

-If you're using CommonJS and loading it asynchronously (ie `await import`), you will need at minimum Eleventy v1.0.0 which added support for [Custom Templates](https://www.11ty.dev/docs/languages/custom/).
+If you're using CommonJS and loading it asynchronously (ie `await import`), you will need at **minimum** Eleventy v3.0.0-alpha.15 which provides internal methods this plugin uses to get Eleventy stuff from the config API.

 In your Eleventy config: